yvesngouateu/Technical-Documents-RAG/README.md

 1.  **Activate the Conda Environment:**
     ```bash
-    conda activate temelion-rag-env # Or your environment name
+    conda activate tech_doc_rag # Check the 'name:' field in environment.yml for the exact environment name
     ```

 2.  **Run the Streamlit Application:**